The Great Mecca Feast: Production

 The Great Mecca Feast was filmed and produced by George Krugers.
-It was his first production under the banner of Krugers Filmbedrijf, which he had established after handling cinematography on Loetoeng Kasaroeng (1926) and directing Eulis Atjih (1927) for the Java Film Company.
-As the subject matter, he chose the hajj pilgrimage; the scholar Rukayyah Reichling argues that Krugers must have recognized the commercial viability of such a project, as Westerners were curious about Mecca while few Muslims of the Dutch East Indies were able to afford the journey.
+It was his first production under the banner of Krugers Filmbedrijf, which he established after handling the cinematography on Loetoeng Kasaroeng (1926) and directing Eulis Atjih (1927) for the Java Film Company.
+He chose the Hajj pilgrimage as the subject matter; the scholar Rukayyah Reichling writes that Krugers must have recognized the commercial viability of such a project, as Westerners were curious about Mecca while few Muslims of the Dutch East Indies were able to afford the journey.
 Support may have come from the major shipping companies of the Indies, which were looking to legitimize their role in transporting pilgrims; by 1928, some 50,000 pilgrims from the Indies made the journey every year.

-The city of Mecca had been closed to non-Muslims for centuries; some non-Muslim Europeans had attempted to enter, but few succeeded.
-Krugers thus prepared himself to pass as Muslim.
-He adopted a Muslim name, Abdul Wahid, and was circumcised.
-To better understand the pilgrimage process, he spoke with Agus Salim - a leading figure with the Sarekat Islam, an Islamic socio-political organization - and received a letter of recommendation to facilitate his entrance.
-As with the Dutch Orientalist Christiaan Snouck Hurgronje before him, he may have professed to have embraced Islam; this is disputed by Krugers' family.
+Mecca had been closed to non-Muslims for centuries; some non-Muslim Europeans had attempted to enter, but few succeeded.
+Krugers thus prepared himself to pass as a Muslim.
+He was circumcised and adopted the Muslim name Abdul Wahid.
+To better understand the pilgrimage process, he spoke with Agus Salim – a leading figure with the Sarekat Islam, an Islamic socio-political organization – and received a letter of recommendation to facilitate his entry.
+As with the Dutch Orientalist Christiaan Snouck Hurgronje before him, he may have professed to have embraced Islam, though this possibility is disputed by Krugers's family.

 Filming for the documentary began in Bandung, West Java, on 3 February 1928.
-Using a Bell and Howell Eyemo 35 mm camera, Krugers made the pilgrimage to Mecca via Jeddah aboard the Royal Rotterdam Lloyd's SS Madioen.
-Reichling argues that he must certainly have had a network of informants assisting him, providing information about good camera angles and local news.
+Using an Eyemo 35 mm camera from Bell & Howell, Krugers made the pilgrimage to Mecca via Jeddah aboard the Royal Rotterdam Lloyd's SS Madioen.
+Reichling suggests that he likely had a network of informants assisting him, providing information about good camera angles and local news.
 The local authorities were reportedly advised of the filming project, and the Dutch consul van der Meulen was extensively involved.
 At the same time, Krugers maintained his distance from some of the holy sites; the film scholar Sandeep Ray notes, for instance, that the Kaaba is only shown from a high vantage point, rather than a perspective amidst the crowd.

-While shooting the documentary, Krugers also took numerous photographs of the hajj.
-These included several portraits of pilgrims, as well as views of the local people.
-He returned to Bandung on 8 July 1928, and edited the film there.
+Krugers took numerous photographs of the Hajj while shooting the documentary.
+These included several portraits of pilgrims and views of the local people.
+He returned to Bandung on 8 July 1928 and edited the film there.
 He prepared 113 intertitles for the film, which spans four reels and has a duration of 72 minutes.
-The Great Mecca Feast consists of four acts: the journey from the Dutch East Indies, Jeddah, the hajj activities, and the return to the Dutch East Indies.